 Decades of infrastructure investments are paying off for regional water quality.
 Even with big population gains, our waterways are healthier than they were 40 years ago.

-While this is welcome news, a recent study on water quality that was led in part by King County scientists shows there are still a number of environmental concerns we need to consider as we plan for the next generation of Puget Sound area residents.
+While this is welcome news, a recent study on water quality that was led in part by King County scientists shows there are still a number of actions to take to keep our waters healthy for the next generation of Puget Sound residents.

 The Water Quality Assessment Study – How Data Informs Decisions